The complete changelog is inside the patch file.

 qmail-auth updated to latest v.
 0.8.1 Added authentication by recipient domain for qmail-remote.
 Look at README.auth for further details

-I have created a combined patch which contains the latest versions of several commonly-used qmail patches.
-It includes:
+I have created a combined patch including the latest versions of several commonly-used qmail patches:

 - qmail queue custom error